typicallhavok/ai-health-apple/README.md

-# Health Monitor - Complete Setup
+# AI Health Monitor

-A full-stack health monitoring application with authentication, file upload, and data visualization.
+A full-stack health monitoring application with authentication, Agentic AI, and data visualization using data from apple health.

 ## Features